Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Ablation Studies

 \section{Ablation Studies}

 In this section, we ablate various features of \sys{} to investigate their effect on optimization performance.
-We focus on two specific benchmarks from \cref{sec:eval}\textemdash{}our \texttt{12544x64x256} GEMM and our \texttt{4x3x14x256x256} convolution\textemdash{}to isolate the effects of these ablations while limiting the cost of running this extensive exploration.
+We focus on two specific benchmarks from \cref{sec:eval}\textemdash{}our \texttt{12544x64x256} GEMM and our \texttt{4x3x14x256x256} convolution on a 16x16 INT8 Gemmini\textemdash{}to isolate the effects of these ablations while limiting the cost of running this extensive exploration.